 Later on, you can add the filters to exclude the spam traffic just like above.
 Finally, select the views which you have already and save it.
 Now you can quickly analyze the exact traffic to your blog.

-Once all done, you can create another report with other metric and dimensions.
+Once all done, you can create another report with other metrics and dimensions.
 In this way, you can analyze the traffic and your readers all around the world.

 Latest posts by Amit Kharbade (see all)